-For instance if you are somebody who may be borderline as to whether you will qualify for a chapter 7 bankruptcy or need to file a chapter 13 bankruptcy, having additional expenses in the areas of medical, child care or taking care of other family members abroad may have a big impact on what is called the means test.
+If you are somebody who may be borderline as to whether you will qualify for a chapter 7 bankruptcy based on your income over the last 6 months prior to filing and your family size or need to file a chapter 13 bankruptcy, having additional expenses in the areas of medical, child care or taking care of other family members outside of your home may have a big impact on what is called the means test.
 These additional expenses will also affect how much you spend per month in a chapter 13 repayment plan.
 For instance the government on the means test allows for a standard deduction of $60/person in medical expense.
-However if your family spends closer to $200/person due to a medical condition that is money that could be deducted from your monthly payments.
-Therefore as a bankruptcy lawyer, I always try to get people the lowest payments possible in a chapter 13 plan that could last for 5 years or squeeze them into a chapter 7 which has no payments and could last for 4 months, however full disclosure will go a long way in helping to determine whether what type of bankruptcy will be likely to be approved by the bankruptcy courts and the US Trustee.
+However if your family spends closer to $200/person due to a medical condition that is money that could be deducted from your monthly payments and help you get into a chapter 7 bankruptcy instead of a chapter 13 bankruptcy.
+Therefore as a bankruptcy attorney, I always try to get debtors the lowest payments possible in a chapter 13 plan that could last for 5 years or squeeze them into a chapter 7 which has no payments and could last for a little more than 90 days, however full disclosure will go a long way in helping to determine whether what type of bankruptcy will be likely to be approved by the bankruptcy courts and the US Trustee.

-If you have additional questions please contact Symmes Law Group at 206-682-7975 to schedule your Free initial consultation with a debt relief attorney.
+If you live in Washington State and have additional questions about whether you can estimate your expenses in bankruptcy please contact Symmes Law Group at 206-682-7975 or contact us to schedule your Free initial consultation with a debt relief attorney.